yourlocaljinx/StuntGP-Linux/README.md

 # StuntGP-Linux
-## running stuntgp on linux and limitations.
+## Running StuntGP on linux distros and limitations with this method.

 # Special Thanks to:
 ## The community on the [Trickstart](https://discord.gg/ykzAWnA) Discord Server